Welfare and Spending Effects

 One theme of our paper is that which policies are better or worse, and by how much, depends on both the quantitative details of the policies and the quantitative modeling of the economy.

-But the tools we are using could be easily modified to evaluate a number of other policies.
-For example, in the COVID-19 recession in the US, not only was the duration of UI benefits extended, but those benefits were also supplemented by very substantial extra payments to every UI recipient.
-We did not calibrate the model to match this particular policy, but the framework could easily accommodate such an analysis.
+But the tools we are using could be reasonably easily modified to evaluate a number of other policies.
+For example, in the COVID-19 recession in the US, not only was the duration of UI benefits extended, but those benefits were also supplemented by substantial extra payments to every UI recipient.
+We did not calibrate the model to match this particular policy, but the framework could accommodate such an analysis.

 1.1 Related literature

 Several papers have looked at fiscal policies that have been implemented in the U.S. under the lens of a structural model.
 Coenen, Erceg, Freedman, Furceri, Kumhof, Lalonde, Laxton, Lindé, Mourougane, Muir, et al. (2012) analyses the effects of different fiscal policies using seven different models.
 The models are variants of two-agent heterogeneous agent models and make no attempt to match the full distribution of liquid wealth as we do in this paper.
 We also attempt to match the microdata on household consumption behavior, much of which has come more recently.
-More closely aligned to the methodology of our paper are McKay and Reis (2016) and McKay and Reis (2021) which both look at the role of automatic stabilizers.
+More closely aligned to the methodology of our paper are McKay and Reis (2016), McKay and Reis (2021), and Phan (2024) which look at the role of automatic stabilizers.
 By contrast, we consider discretionary policies that have been invoked after a recession has begun.
 Another related paper is Bayer, Born, Luetticke, and Müller (2023) who studies fiscal policies implemented during the pandemic.
 They find that targeted stimulus through an increase in unemployment benefits has a much larger multiplier than an untargeted policy.
 In contrast, we find that untargeted stimulus checks have slightly higher multiplier effects when compared with a targeted policy extending eligibility for unemployment insurance.
 Our results derive from the fact that—as in the data—even high liquid wealth consumers have relatively high MPCs in our model.

 This paper is also closely related to the empirical literature that aims to estimate the effect of transitory income shocks and stimulus payments.
 We particularly focus on Fagereng, Holm, and Natvik (2021), who use Norwegian administrative panel data with sizable lottery wins to estimate the MPC out of transitory income in that year, as well as the pattern of expenditure in the following years.
 We build a model that is consistent with the patterns they identify.
 Examples of the literature that followed the Great Recession in 2008 are Parker, Souleles, Johnson, and McClelland (2013) and Broda and Parker (2014).
 These papers exploit the effectively random timing of the distribution of stimulus payments and identify a substantial consumption response.
 The results indicate an MPC that is difficult to reconcile with representative agent models.